zakimjz/zakimjz.github.io/pages/courses/datamining.rst

 This course focuses on fundamental algorithms and core concepts in data mining and machine learning.
 The emphasis is on leveraging geometric, algebraic and probabilistic viewpoints, as well as algorithmic implementation.

+This class will be online for the entire semester, and live class videos will be using webex link below.

 **Webex Lectures**: https://rensselaer.webex.com/meet/zakim